macchiato-dev/ristretto/tabs-new.md

 TODO:

 - [x] Add drag and drop from tabs-draggable
-- [ ] Track the tab being dragged and style it differently
+- [x] Track the tab being dragged and style it differently
 - [ ] Allow cancelling drag with Esc and prevent dropping from changing what is selected
 - [x] Move on drag
-- [ ] Allow moving to other Tab List
+- [x] Allow moving to other Tab List
 - [x] Remove context menu
 - [ ] Move context menu to example
 - [ ] Support dragging with one finger to move, and dragging with two fingers or mousewheel to scroll (with arrows)
-- [ ] Make it show an x on hover
+- [x] Make it show an x on hover
 - [ ] Give extra space for scrollbar if it overflows
 - [ ] Roving keyboard navigation
 - [ ] Return focus after rename if renamed by double-click
-- [ ] Go to position on double-click
+- [ ] Edit and go to position on double-click
 - [ ] Support New Tab icon that is included in the scrolling

 `notebook.json`